Auth Token

 - If you want to continue using LocalStack without pro features you can set `ACTIVATE_PRO=0`.

-Navigate to our FAQ page if your are having troubles with the LocalStack license activation.
 If you have any further problems concerning your license activation, or if the steps do not help, do not hesitate to contact us.